opendata/How-To/agencies/general-services.md

----
-layout: default
-title: Governmental General Services Agencies
+# Governmental General Services Agencies
----

-{:toc}

 (Note: Below are notes in outline form.
 It remains to flesh this out into a proper section.)